UPD-DCS/usad/README.md

 ## Requirements

 - A browser with [Violentmonkey](https://violentmonkey.github.io/) installed
-- Access to UP Diliman CRS Online Advising Module
+- Access to UP Diliman CRS Online Advising and Curriculum Checklist modules

 ## Install the loader